 While rice wine is a common ingredient, there are a number of Chinese dishes where Shaoxing wine takes center stage.
 At Richmond’s Shanghai Morning Restaurant, on Alexandra Road, one popular cold plate is listed on the menu simply as “chicken in rice wine” ($6.50), although it’s often described more colorfully as “Drunken Chicken.”

 It may not be the most photogenic dish, with thick slices of pale chicken wrapped in its yellow skin, it’s an aromatic appetizer flavored with a clear wine-based liquid.
 The chicken typically marinates for at least 24 hours until the rice wine thoroughly infuses the meat.

 Shanghai Morning’s version of this dish was a 2016 Diner’s Choice pick in the annual Chinese Restaurant Awards, and it pairs particularly well with any of the restaurant’s steamed or pan-fried dumplings, like the excellent pan-fried pork buns that almost burst with richly flavored broth ($5.50).

 Another category of dishes in which Shaoxing wine is an essential ingredient are the “three-cup,” or san bei, preparations.
 Chicken, tofu, fish, or other ingredients are braised in a mixture of soy sauce, sesame oil, and rice wine, a trinity that gives this savory, salty dish, dotted with fresh Thai basil, its three-cup name.

-You can find “three-cup” dishes at restaurants across Richmond, as 365 contributor Tara Lee reported, including Memory Corner (which also serves a “three-cup” squid), Pearl Castle, Uncle Lu, and Delicious Cuisine.
+You can find “three-cup” dishes at restaurants across Richmond, including Memory Corner (which also serves a “three-cup” squid), Pearl Castle, Uncle Lu, and Delicious Cuisine.